Global Asymptotic Rates Under Randomization: Gauss-Seidel and Kaczmarz: Perron-Frobenius Theory For Positive Linear Maps

-\subsection{Perron-Frobenius Theory For Positive Linear Maps}
+\section{Perron-Frobenius Theory For Positive Linear Maps}

-The superoperator $\A$ defined in~(\ref{eq:covariance_dynamics}) plays the role of the iteration matrix --- whose spectrum provides convergence analysis in classical iterative methods~\citep{saad2003iterative} --- for randomized iterations.
+The superoperator $\A$ defined in~\EQ{eq:covariance_dynamics} plays the role of the iteration matrix --- whose spectral radius convergence analysis in classical iterative methods~\citep{saad2003iterative} --- for randomized iterations.
 In this section we discuss the theoretical foundations that provide necessary properties on the spectrum of $\A$ in the covariance analysis we have seen.

 Recall the superoperator $\A$, for a fixed $\omega$, denotes a linear map over the space of $n \times n$ matrices as: